-The minimum requirements necessary to fit 35x.5 to a Ford F150 is a 4” lift kit and an aftermarket wheel with a more negative offset for improved UCA (Upper Control Arm) clearance.
-A more affordable option is a 2.5”-3” leveling kit with wheel spacers on the stock wheels combined with fender, body, wheel well and bumper plastic trimming.
+The minimum requirements necessary to fit 35x.5 to a Ford F150 are a 4” lift kit and an aftermarket wheel with a more negative offset for improved UCA (Upper Control Arm) clearance.
+A more affordable option is a 2.5”-3” leveling kit with wheel spacers on the stock wheels combined with fender, body, wheel wells, and bumper plastic trimming.

 Let’s now do a deep dive into what exactly is required, and look closer at the options.
-Option one being the more expensive option, which includes aftermarket wheels, a suspension upgrade and aftermarket UCA’s.
-Option 2 being more affordable, however it involves much more cutting, trimming, pounding, and, and, and…
+Option one is the more expensive option, which includes aftermarket wheels, a suspension upgrade, and aftermarket UCA’s.
+Option 2 is more affordable, however, it involves much more cutting, trimming, pounding, and, and, and…

 Let’s get into it.

 What Size Lift for 35 Inch Tires F150